The Commission staff is approximately 50 permanent full-time staff members organized into the following units:

-The Business Services Office is responsible for human resource administrative support in the areas of recruitment, selection, personnel and benefit transactions processing, job classification, compensation administration, labor relations, diversity, health/safety promotion and facilities management.
+The Business Services Office is responsible for human resources administrative support in the areas of recruitment, selection, personnel and benefit transactions processing, job classification, compensation administration, labor relations, diversity, health/safety promotion and facilities management.
 The unit is responsible for the Telephone Assistance Program (TAP) administration, financial analysis, program audit and utility assessment.
 In addition, this office provides general accounting, procurement and budget/fiscal and administrative support services to the Commission.

-The Consumer Affairs Office (CAO) serves as the Commission's information, consumer education and dispute resolution hub.
+The Consumer Affairs Office (CAO) serves as the Commission's information, consumer education, and dispute resolution hub.
 Consumer Affairs staff provide mediation assistance to consumers filing complaints against utilities under the Commission's jurisdiction.
 CAO’s Public Advisor provides procedural information to individuals and groups who want to participate in PUC proceedings.
-The CAO administers the Cold and Hot Weather laws governing natural gas and electric service terminations, the telephone Lifeline discount programs and serves as key public contact office for the Commission.
+The CAO administers the Cold and Hot Weather laws governing natural gas and electric service terminations, the telephone Lifeline discount programs, and serves as key public contact office for the Commission.

 The Legal Unit provides legal perspective to assist the Commissioners in their decision-making process.
 The unit drafts the Commission's decisions and orders, leads and coordinates the Commission's rulemakings, and documents the Commission's actions through the minutes process.